Please ensure Javascript is enabled for purposes of website accessibility

 Compliance and transparency details are among the most important elements of influencer marketing campaigns.
 They matter primarily for securing your brand’s legal and reputational safety.
 Here are practical tips to handle these matters the right way:

-- Decide how you’ll handle FTC disclosure requirements.
-The easiest ways to do this are by adding relevant hashtags or tags that notify users about an ad (e.g., #sponsored, #ad, etc.).
+• Decide how you’ll handle FTC disclosure requirements.
+The easiest way to do this is to add relevant hashtags or tags that notify users about an ad (e.g., #sponsored, #ad).

-- Prepare lawful agreements or contracts that specify timelines, content rights, exclusivity, etc.
+• Prepare legal agreements or contracts that specify timelines, content rights, exclusivity, and related terms.

-- Set clear guidelines on boundaries in language, sensitive topics, and other things that can cause a reputational backlash.
+• Set clear guidelines for boundaries around language, sensitive topics, and other areas that can cause a reputational backlash.

 Step 6: Amplify Influencer Content

-Here comes one of the most important influencer marketing tips for success—after you launch your collaboration, don’t leave it all to chance.
-You can undertake proactive steps to further amplify the outcomes of your campaign, beyond the influencer’s zone of responsibility.
+Here comes one of the most important influencer marketing tips for success: after you launch your collaboration, don’t leave it all to chance.
+You can take proactive steps to further amplify your campaign’s outcomes beyond the influencer’s zone of responsibility.

 How do you do that?
 There are three major tips:

-- Repurpose: Use the content created for the campaign in other marketing approaches.
-For example, you can feature it on product pages, in paid ads, marketing emails, etc.
+• Repurpose: Use the content created for the campaign in other marketing approaches.
+For example, you can feature it on product pages, in paid ads, and in marketing emails.

 Step 7: Track and Improve